Sourcepass MCOE Blog

 • External auto-forwarding to infrastructure outside the tenant

-• Additional authentication methods added post-compromise
+• Additional authentication methods added after the initial compromise

 Reconnaissance Inside the Mailbox